violetcircus/Erika-Furudo-Cursor/README.md

 # Erika Furudo animated cursor
 THIS IS NOT MINE I DIDN'T MAKE IT!!!
+I am only reuploading to github so I can declaratively install this adorable cursor on my nixos machines.

 Original artist (makes a bunch of cool cursors, go pay them): https://ko-fi.com/s/869b86e3b4 Original linux porter (wouldn't have been possible without them either xoxo): https://www.gnome-look.org/u/pxryzl